 Based on our findings in the domain of Science 2.0 we have extended our research into the field of Open Science.

 Here, the focus is on the management of research data as envisioned in the idea of the “European Open Science Cloud” developed by the European Commission and in the national federated infrastructure for research data recommended by the German Council for Scientific Information Infrastructures (RFF).

-More about the Leibniz Research Alliance Science 2.0
+More about the Leibniz Research Alliance Open Science

 The GO FAIR initiative works towards the findability, accessibility, interoperability and reusability of research data across national and disciplinary borders.

 “GeRDI – Generic Research Data Infrastructure” is a project funded by the German Research Foundation (DFG) and aims to build a federated and linked-up infrastructure for research data (scientific cloud) where scientists can conduct multidisciplinary searches for research data.

 KOLab is a joint lab based on the Leibniz Association’s position paper for the Pact for Research and Innovation.
 The ZBW and the University of Kiel will jointly research and develop systems and processes for the optimal handling of research data and their corresponding software.

 The expertise of the Open Science research group in the area of Open Science and Digitisation of the Science System is increasingly sought after for consulting activities in science policy.

 The large EU-founded project EEXCESS used a completely novel approach to information dissemination.
 It aimed to link web content, such as images, videos, infographics, statistics or texts from social media channels and blogs, with cultural, educational and scientific content in a personalised and contextualised manner.